niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 : ![](../images/DP02.JPG)
 : We found this recipe in the documentation from a previous Fabacademy student (), which used this combination to create bio-based soft robots.
 We recreated it in different varieties and it proved to be exceptional for the scope.
-As we did for the Agar agar recipe, we let the material dry on different materials: an acrylic mold, a sheet of acrylic with a very thin layer of textile and on textile.
+As we did for the Agar agar recipe, we let the material dry on different materials: an acrylic mould, a sheet of acrylic with a very thin layer of textile and on textile.

-: - ==Acrylic mold==: This proved to be the most flexible and versatile, also the material didn’t shrink in the mold.
+: - ==Acrylic Mould==: This proved to be the most flexible and versatile, also the material didn’t shrink in the mould.
 : - ==Acrylic + Textile==: This was impossible to take away from the textile because of the thin thickness of the material, so it eventually remained embedded to it.
 : - ==Textile==: This one turn out very resistent, but not very flexible.
 It might me good for other applications though.